elijah629/redditlang/RedditLang Spec GenZ.md

 ## Build system

-- Possible build system is named `walter`.
+- `Walter` is your dude for the build system.
 - `walter cook <target>` Default build target is `meth` Build files have ninja syntax
 - `jesse` is the standard debugger

 ## Variables

-- Variables are created with the `meth` keyword.
+- You create 'em with meth.
 - They can only be defined at the top level of modules or in blocks.

 ```